-If wealth, possessions, and success could bring happiness, successful workaholics and the wealthy would be the happiest people in the world.
+If wealth, possessions, and success could bring happiness, successful entrepreneurs and the wealthy would be the happiest people in the world.
 Yet they’re often not.
-And the more I talk with people, the more I discover that many are unsatisfied with life.
+And the more we talk with people, the more we discover that many are unsatisfied with life.
 Either they don’t like the direction their life is going or feel their life is directionless.

 And I think it’s because we often start living for the wrong things.
 We live to get more, and then wonder what to do with it.
 We work to upgrade to bigger homes and fancier automobiles, and then struggle to make the payments on a home we’re seldom in because we work all the time.

 Yet if such things could bring happiness, successful workaholics and the wealthy would be the happiest people in the world!
 But they are at times the most miserable of people.

 So perhaps we need a total change of perspective…